Youth Programs at Magnolia Plantation & Gardens

 Registration: 8:30am to 9:00am - Programs start at 9:00am

 Location: 3550 Ashley River Road, Charleston, SC 29414

 to be added to the class roster.

-Citizenship in the Nation: Watch or read the news for a week for discussion of current events AND write a letter to a member of Congress about a concern of yours.
+Citizenship in the World: Watch or read the news for discussion of current events AND visit the website of the U.S. State Department.

 opportunities to earn merit badges with study